Ou Medicine

 25%

-4. A rash that starts on one side of the body is a telltale sign of shingles.
+4. A rash that starts on 1 side of the body is a telltale sign of shingles.
 Which of these is also a symptom of the disease?

 You didn't answer this question.